Internet Speed Test: Check Your Broadband Speed

-If an ISP purchases more bandwidth (like a bigger road) then more people can use it without slowing down.
+If an ISP purchases more bandwidth (like making a bigger road) then more people can use it without slowing down.
 The easiest way to fix this is to change internet providers and find a provider with a higher average evening speed.

 Too many devices being used in your household at one time

-As stated above, households with more people and more devices connected to the broadband might experience slower internet speeds.
+As stated above, households with more people and more devices connected to the broadband network might experience slower internet speeds.
 This is because the broadband you purchase is like a pie, and every device gets a slice of the pie.
 If too many devices are connected, the slices get smaller and smaller.

 Distance from the connection

 ADSL users and Fibre-to-the-node NBN users might experience slower internet depending on their geographical location.
 The farther away your house is from the connection point, the slower your internet can become.

-Unfortunately there is really no easy solution for this, as it’s outside of your control and you won’t even find out if you’re too far away from the connection point or node until you’re connected.
-However if you’re too far away for the NBN speed you signed up for, your ISP is obligated to let you know so you can switch to a slower, more suitable, speed.
-Otherwise, you can opt for a mobile or wireless broadband connection in your house, which could offer you better connection through the mobile network than through NBN or ADSL.
+However if you’re too far away, for the NBN speed you signed up for, your ISP is obligated to let you know so you can switch to a slower, more suitable, speed.
+Otherwise, you can opt for a mobile or wireless broadband connection in your house, which could offer you a better connection through the mobile network than through NBN or ADSL.

-No technology is without its problems, and broadband is no different.
+All technology will run into technical difficulties, and broadband is no different.
 If you’re experiencing inexplicably slow internet, a little troubleshooting can help you find out some answers.

 Your first step is to run an internet speed test using an ethernet cable to get clear results.
 If you can’t use an ethernet cable, sit as close as you can with your laptop to the modem but the results will be less consistent.
-If you find your speed with the ethernet is much faster than your wifi, there could be a number of ways to resolve this:
+If you find your speed with the ethernet is much faster than your wifi, there could be several ways to resolve this: